 Step 3: Configuring Time Machine in macOS

-2. Enter the username and password of a TrueNAS user that has access to the dataset, then select connect.
+2. Enter the username and password of a TrueNAS user that has access to the dataset, then select Connect.

 3. Select the Time Machine share, then press OK.
 After you connect, you can close out of the window.
 We are doing this so that the Time Machine share is accessible from Time Machine.
-After the window appears, you can close it and move on to the next step.

 NOTE: If you’d like to encrypt the backup, you can select Encrypt backups.
 A password will be required at a later step to encrypt the backup.